jquinby/jekyll-now/about.md

 _The Genesee Diary_, Henri Nouwen

 On Deck:
-_The Spiritual Life: Eight Essential Titles_ by Henri Nouwen
+_The Spiritual Life: Eight Essential Titles_, Henri Nouwen
+_The Lonely Man of Faith_, Joseph Soloveitchik

 ---
 Some things I'm using for RCIA: